 According to research, only 9% of Americans have read the entire Bible more than once.
 No wonder they don’t know what it says!

-We must know the Bible really well.
-There is great danger in relying on others to teach us what God’s Word says (no matter how famous the preacher or how big their church is).
+Christians need to know the Bible really well.
+There is great danger in relying on others to teach us what God’s Word says (no matter how famous the preacher or how big their church).